-Financial products & services: this policy applies to all advisory and financing activities provided by BNP Paribas (lending, debt and equity capital markets, guarantees and advisory work, etc.).
+Financial products & services: this policy applies to all products and services provided by BNP Paribas (lending, guarantees, debt and equity capital markets, advisory, finance-related/or exclusive hedging and trading activities, ancillary services, etc.).
 It covers all new clients and transactions.
 Agreements with agriculture companies that predate this policy will be reviewed accordingly upon their renewal or as they are due for review.
 However, this policy does not apply to activities of professional equipment leasing or securities custody.